arouyan/lakeFS/docs/reference/authorization.md

 arn:lakefs:fs:::*
 ```

-this allows us to create fine-grained policies affecting only a specific subset of resources.
+This allows us to create fine-grained policies affecting only a specific subset of resources.

-See below for a full reference of ARNs and actions
+See below for a full reference of ARNs and actions.

 ### Actions and Permissions

-For the full list of actions and their required permissions see the following table:
+For the full list of actions and their required permissions, see the following table:

 |Action name                       |required action                            |Resource                                                                |API endpoint                                                                       |S3 gateway operation                                                 |
 |----------------------------------|-------------------------------------------|------------------------------------------------------------------------|-----------------------------------------------------------------------------------|---------------------------------------------------------------------|